Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/editor.md

 ### XML Files

 Right now, XML support is limited.
-You'll get syntax highlighting but no error checking or auto-fill.
+You'll get syntax highlighting but no error checking or autofill.

 ## Running the Game